-where $\mathbf{h}_A$ denotes the latent representations of the kernel $\mathbf{A}$ corresponding to the observed data, which are obtained through the frozen $\textrm{Encoder}_{K}$ trained in Step 1.
-This objective encourages the model to embed the observed QPI patterns into a latent space that is consistent with the kernel embeddings, thereby facilitating the learning of meaningful mappings from observed data to their underlying scattering kernels.
+where $\mathbf{h}_A$ denotes the latent representations of the kernel $\mathbf{A}$ corresponding to the input observational data, which are obtained through the frozen $\textrm{Encoder}_{K}$ trained in Step 1.
+This objective encourages the model to embed the observed QPI patterns into a latent space that is consistent with the kernel embeddings, thereby facilitating the learning of meaningful mappings from observational data to their underlying scattering kernels.